-One stands for those recitations of V'hakohanim that require bowing.
+One stands for the three (out of four) recitations of V'hakohanim that require bowing.

 Musaf is followed with a break of at least 45 minutes (if possible).

 No MINCHA & NEILAH

 After the break, one does not make a Brocho when putting his Tallis on, unless the break lasted more than several hours.